inferno-framework/service-base-url-test-kit/README.md

 This Test Kit is provided as a tool to help developers identify potential issues or problems with the structure of their Service Base URL publication.
 Test failures do not necessarily indicate non-conformance to the Conditions and Maintenance of Certification.
-Use of these tests is not required.
+Use of these tests is not required for the participants of the ONC Health IT Certification Program.
 Please provide feedback on these tests by reporting an issue in [GitHub](https://github.com/inferno-framework/service-base-url-test-kit/issues), or by reaching out to the team on the [Inferno FHIR Zulip channel](https://chat.fhir.org/#narrow/stream/179309-inferno).